Sligo is often overlooked as a tourist destination in Ireland. To show you just how beautiful it is I thought I post some of my photos.

 Rosses Point is another beautiful place along the Wild Atlantic Way in Sligo.
 Not one, not two but three sandy beaches all in one place as well as a golf course and so much more.

 Visit Queen Maeve’s Cairn on top of Knocknarea Mountain.
 Enjoy some of the most wonderful scenic views when you walk up Knocknarea, bring a stone for Maeve as it’s said to bring good luck.
 Nearby Strandhill is a must visit too.
-You’ll be spoilt for choice with food here, check out the very special Trá Bán for lunch or dinner, Shells – a lovely seaside cafe or Mammy Johnson’s if ice cream is your thing.
+You’ll be spoilt for choice with food here.
 Also Voya Seaweed baths is a must do too.

 It was hard to keep this post to just ten photos but hopefully this might inspire you to visit some of these places or maybe encourage those of you who might not have thought of Sligo as a holiday destination to think again.